-- 19. All stairwells shall be enclosed or internal to the buildings or not visible from the perimeter of the site. - 20.
-There shall be no upper story exterior circulation paths adjacent to or facing single-family residences. - 21.
-Staff housing shall be away from the existing residences. - 22.
-The building façade shall have architectural variation to break up the massing. - 23.
-Parking islands shall be spaced 1 per 10 parking spaces on the north and west side of the site. - 24.
+- 17. All stairwells shall be enclosed or internal to the buildings and not visible from the perimeter of the site. - 18.
+There shall be no upper story exterior circulation paths adjacent to or facing single-family residences. - 19.
+Staff housing shall be located on the south east building of phase II, away from existing residences. - 20.
+The building façade shall have architectural variation to break up the massing. - 21.
+Parking islands shall be spaced 1 per 10 parking spaces on the north and west side of the site. - 22.
 No temporary or permanent athletic field lights shall be added to the existing field.
-Any lighting added shall not exceed 18' in height and shall have no light trespass outside of the north and west property line. - 25.
+Any lighting added shall not exceed 18' in height and shall have no light trespass (0 footcandles) at the north property line. - 23.
 No loud speaker or public announcement system shall be installed or used on the property.